verekia/js-stack-from-scratch/tutorial/02-babel-es6-eslint-flow/README.md

 },
 ```

-The `plugins` part is to tell ESLint that we use the ES6 import syntax.

 **Note**: An `.eslintrc.js`, `.eslintrc.json`, or `. eslintrc.yaml` file at the root of your project could also be used instead of the `eslintConfig` field of `package.json`.
 Just like for the Babel configuration, we try to avoid bloating the root folder with too many files, but if you have a complex ESLint config, consider this alternative.

 We'll create an NPM/Yarn script to runs ESLint.
 Let's install the `eslint` package to be able to use the `eslint` CLI: